aethrvmn/1d-RandAFHeisenberg-SDRG/README.md

-# Ongoing Thesis Project
+# Bachelor Thesis Project

-The goal of this code is to model the RG transformation for the 1d Random Antiferromagnetic Heisenberg Quantum Spin Chain.
+This code is models the RG transformation for the 1d Random Antiferromagnetic Heisenberg Quantum Spin Chain.